Key Takeaways

 If one of the most dangerous dog breeds on this list attacked and bit you, it’s essential to understand the state’s dog bite laws.
 Indiana has a one-bite dog rule, which means pet owners are liable for injuries if they knew or should have known the dog’s behavior indicated the potential for aggression.
 This usually means proving that the animal was one of the aggressive breeds or had a history of reported dog bite incidents or aggressive behavior.

 Fatal dog attacks are often linked to potentially dangerous breeds like pit bulls and American pit bull terriers, but even mixed breeds or other dangerous dog breeds can become aggressive without proper training and socialization.
-Some dogs, especially guard dogs with a protective nature, may react defensively if they perceive a threat, which can make even well-trained dogs dangerous in certain situations.

 If a dog was left unleashed in an unfenced yard and then attacked you as you walked by, it can strengthen the case for negligence.
 Our attorneys will review your case and explain how Indiana’s dog bite laws apply, even when the incident involves other pets or most dangerous dog breeds.
 Regardless of the breed, pet owners must be held accountable if their negligence leads to harm.